 Students may earn a professional graduate certificate in Pastoral Care and Aging by completing 15 required credits.

-Additionally, Lipscomb’s School of TransformAging and Bible Department are launching a Master of Arts in Christian Practice degree program.
-Students will take 15 hours of Bible Core courses in addition to the 15 hours of Pastoral Care curriculum to earn a 30-hour master’s degree.
-Contact Frank Guertin at email@example.com
+Additionally, Lipscomb’s School of TransformAging® and College of Bible & Ministry offer a Master of Arts in Christian Practice program.
+Students will take 15 hours of Bible core courses in addition to the 15 hours of pastoral care curriculum to earn a 30-hour master’s degree.
+For additional information regarding the Bible component, contact Frank Guertin at email@example.com or 615.966.5352.